 You shouldn't get too worked up if your first offer ends up being rejected.
 This happens a lot and any good real estate agent will prepare you for such an event.
 They will also have a back-up strategy in place for the possibility of your offer being rejected.
 Just listen to what they have to say and you should find yourself being the proud owner of a new home soon enough.
 Good luck!

-We like the advise given by Moneysense on tips for how to make an offer.
+We like the advice given by Moneysense on tips for how to make an offer.
 Go ahead and give it a read through, you may learn something new.
-We also would like to take a moment to thank one of our dentist office website sponsors - Shore Side Dentistry.
+We also would like to take a moment to thank one of our sponsors, Cremationandcelebrations.com for their helpful and reliable service and resources.